Aryo15/Proxima/docs/cli.rst

 Command Line Interface
 ======================

-Here you can find the documentation about FlaskBB's Command Line Interface.
+Here you can find the documentation about Ekaayam's Command Line Interface.

 To get help for a commands, just type ``flaskbb COMMAND --help``.
 If no command options or arguments are used it will display all available